Kailyn Lowry Sex Tape Scandal: Javi Marroquin Reacts

 Kailyn Lowry can’t seem to catch a break.
-People keep pressing for the truth about her baby daddy and now, she has been tied to a sex tape scandal.
-And what does her ex-husband Javi Marroquin have to say about this?
+People keep pressing for the truth about her new baby’s father, and now, she has been tied to a sex tape scandal.
+And what does her ex-husband, Javi Marroquin, have to say about this?

-Javi Marroquin and Kailyn Lowry did not always have a good relationship after they decided to split.
+Javi Marroquin and Kailyn Lowry have not had a good relationship since they decided to split.
 However, the staff sergeant recently revealed in an interview that he and his ex-wife are now in a good place and are doing well with co-parenting their child, Lincoln.

 The Teen Mom 2 stars got involved in a Twitter feud when news of Kailyn’s third pregnancy broke out.
 Now that a blind item about a sex tape, which suggested that Kailyn Lowry was involved in a threesome with a woman got out, Javi Marroquin came to her defense.

-When Radar Online asked Javi about his reaction to the explosive sex tape scandal that the mother of his child got caught in, he only has this to say:
+When Radar Online asked Javi about his reaction to the explosive sex tape scandal that the mother of his child was caught in, he only has this to say.

 “I don’t believe it.
 I don’t even need to ask Kail about that.”